adam-rw/sysadmin-scripts/tldr/git.md

 `git revert 9fceb02`

 Undoes a previous commit without losing history.
 Creates new commit with the changes.
+Note this just removes the particular commit, not any subsequent commits.

+`git reset --hard <commit>`

+Permanent reset back to specified or HEAD (most recent commit).
+Useful for alligning local clone with remote repo, but is dangeous in that any local changes would be lost.